-Using HMDA, ACS and Federal Bank of Atlanta data to identify targeted areas, DEHCR identified areas in Wisconsin where more than the statewide average home loans originated between 2007 and 2019 were made to households with incomes at or below the median income and where more than the statewide average were made to Socially Disadvantaged homeowners with incomes at or below one hundred and fifty percent (150%) of the AMI.
+Using HMDA, ACS and Federal Bank of Atlanta data, DEHCR identified areas in Wisconsin where more than the statewide average home loans originated between 2007 and 2019 were made to households with incomes at or below the median income and where more than the statewide average were made to Socially Disadvantaged homeowners.
+This information will help guide the targeting of potential applicants, with a particular emphasis on deploying strategies that encourage eligible households that are also Socially Disadvantaged to apply.
+This will include, as discussed further below, entering into collaborations with entities that provide legal services and housing counseling services, paid and earned media efforts, and conducting grassroots outreach and stakeholder education.